jpluimers/GExperts/Documentation/Readme.txt

      (no WinForms support for IOTAFormEditor/IOTAComponent)
    - Replace Components for VCL.NET (No direct access to components)
-   - Components to Code for VCL.NET (No direct access to components)
+   - Components to Code for VCL.NET (No direct access to components) Delphi 8, 2005, 2006, 2007, and 2009:
    - It is no longer possible for addins to override some built-in IDE shortcuts.
-You may need to configure your GExperts shortcuts (Prev/Next Identifier, etc.) to not conflict with your selected keymapping.
+You may need to configure your GExperts shortcuts (Prev/Next Identifier, Procedure List, etc.) to not conflict with your selected keymapping.
 Also, the Macro Library can not always intercept the Shift+Ctrl+R keystroke to automatically grab keyboard macros, so you may need to create macros using the recording functions in the toolbar.

 INSTALLATION